shleecs/DeRaindrop_unofficial/README.md

 ## Description:
 Project version: 0.9.0
 This project is unofficial pytorch implementation version of training parts.
-If you have any questions of my code, please contact me.(l.sh@yonsei.ac.kr)
+If you have any questions about my code, please contact me.(l.sh@yonsei.ac.kr)

 ## Prerequisites:
 1. Linux